Can You Get a Mortgage with Collections?

 Having collections on your credit score can do great damage.
 But the effect that collections have on your credit score diminishes over time.
 When you start paying off these old debts, you bring the account to the forefront again.

-Make sure you do not discuss old collections with creditors when working to get a mortgage and buy a house.
+That said, while having an unpaid collection removed from your credit report may sound like a smart move, make sure you do not discuss old collections with creditors when working to get a mortgage and buy a house.
 You will inadvertently restart the clock.
 In writing, ask for them to provide documentation that you owe the debt and that they are authorized to collect it.
 Tell them that you do not acknowledge the debt.
 Dispute these accounts with the credit bureaus if the creditor cannot prove that you owe it.
 If old debt is reported as new, you can have it removed.
 This is a violation of the Fair Credit Reporting Act.

 Establish Payment Plans for Large Collection Accounts

 Large debts can result in lenders adding five percent to your outstanding balance, reducing the amount that you qualify for.
 While they may not require you to pay, it is best to establish a repayment plan with the creditor or work through relief such as debt settlement.